mike-ward/mike-ward.github.io/_posts/2009-09-20-nested-switch-statements-to-table-lookup-using-linq.md

         throw new InvalidOperationException();
     }

 It gets the job done .
 Also, there were about 20 top-level case statements in the original code so it spanned multiple pages which made it hard to visualize.

-Given the repetitive nature of the the code, it really warrants some kind of lookup table.
+Given the repetitive nature of the the code, it really warrants some kind of look-up table.
 At the time, I was just coming up to speed on LINQ to SQL and Dynamic Predicate Building so “Getting it to just work” was my primary concern.

-You’ll notice that the switch statement is just a double lookup: Find a given Part, filtered by a Part descriptor and an additional search criteria.
+You’ll notice that the switch statement is just a double look-up: Find a given Part, filtered by a Part descriptor and an additional search criteria.
 Since I’m building my query expression dynamically, what I want to return here is a Predicate describing the filter.
 (Reminder, a predicate here is just a function that takes an argument and returns a bool).
 That’s what the switch statement is doing.

-Here’s the same solution using a lookup table.
+Here’s the same solution using a look-up table.

     class FieldCondition : Dictionary<FieldId, ConditionFilter> { }
     class ConditionFilter : Dictionary<Condition, Func<string, Expression<Func<Part, bool>>>> { }